Stimulus Learning Series

 July 29, 2021: Guaranteed Income Programs

-On July 29 at 3:00pm ET, the GPL invites you to a deep dive into guaranteed income programs and important design decisions.
+On July 29 at 3:00pm ET, the GPL facilitated a deep dive into guaranteed income programs and important design decisions.
 As jurisdictions explore ways to use American Recovery Act Plan (ARPA) funds to transform benefits delivery systems and advance economic mobility, many are considering experiments with direct cash assistance to support those most in need.
-This learning session will explore upfront implementation decisions for such initiatives, including program goals, eligibility determinations, and evaluation design, and will feature insights from jurisdictions currently piloting direct cash assistance programs, including initial findings from the Chelsea Eats Guaranteed Income Program - the largest guaranteed income experiment in the country.
+This learning session explored upfront implementation decisions for such initiatives, including program goals, eligibility determinations, and evaluation design, and featured insights from jurisdictions currently piloting direct cash assistance programs, including initial findings from the Chelsea Eats Guaranteed Income Program - the largest guaranteed income experiment in the country.

 July 15, 2021: Early Childhood and Families

 On July 15 at 1:00pm ET, the GPL explored the different ways governments are planning to use ARPA funds to support children and families.
 The learning session, entitled “Early Childhood & Families: Transforming early supports to enhance lifelong opportunity,” featured short presentations from select governments about what they are planning in this space, such as investments in home visiting services, development of resource hubs for families, and efforts to improve childcare service quality and delivery.
 The session sought to identify common opportunities, challenges, and questions across participating jurisdictions.
-This session was the first of two discussions, with the second session sharing responsive models, case studies and approaches.
 Short presentations were provided by the following practitioners:

 Beth Bye, Commissioner, Connecticut's Office of Early Childhood